 WPS supports WPA and WPA2 WiFi security.
 If your modem router network is open (no WiFi security is set, which is not the default setting for the modem router), connecting with WPS automatically sets WPA + WPA2 WiFi security on the modem router network and generates a random passphrase.
-You can view this passphrase (see Manage the Basic WiFi Settings and WiFi Security of the Main Network on page 91).
+You can view this passphrase (see View or Change the Basic WiFi Settings on page 102).